Ch 1: Imagine, An Introduction

 The same man who wrote, “all men are created equal and endowed by their Creator with certain inalienable rights …” owned slaves and emancipated less than 1% of them who were, it turns out, his own children (proven by DNA testing).
 The same men who wrote our Constitution and Bill of Rights didn’t emancipate slaves or include women in their deliberations.
 At the same time they were framing the most progressive political system of its day, they were creating second-class citizenship for their wives and daughters because they were blindly loyal to centuries of religious doctrine and social custom.
 Not until the Twentieth Century did we begin to repair this injustice.

 This persistent loyalty to custom and tradition was caused by spirituality.
 Spirituality is instinctual and comes from our animal ancestors who lived in groups and sacrificed themselves for the health and well-being of the family.
 Because it isn’t cognitive, it easily short-circuits the higher human brain and allows us the illusion of logical thought without actually thinking logically.
 This is such a blind spot in humans that it has created pockets of irrational thought and behavior in a number of areas, some of which are scientific.
 Modern theories of human behavior don’t acknowledge this motivation to our actions.
-Even the pure science of physics may have fallen into this trap, led by blind loyalty.
+Even the pure sciences of physics, astronomy and cosmology may have fallen into this trap, led by blind loyalty.

 Spirituality isn’t as much an idea as it is a retreat from ideas.
 Traditional beliefs center in the brain but persuade us through a localized logic with a truncated view of the issues.
 With a widened awareness, spirituality might extend empathy and inclusion to everyone and everything.
 Spirituality is about belonging, about whom we think “we” are and whom we think “they” are; about whom we include and whom we exclude; about who gets empathy and who gets enmity.